 Each year millions of students take the SAT, and thousands of high school counselors and postsecondary admission officers worldwide use their scores to guide decisions in the college application process.
 The test that you'll take on test day is a challenging yet appropriate and fair assessment of what you know and can do.
 The questions you'll tackle focus on the knowledge and skills that the best available evidence indicates are essential for college and career readiness and success.

-We're committed to providing opportunities to help you reach your goals for college, career, and beyond.
+We're committed to providing opportunities to help you reach your goals for college and career.
 Students who are the first in their families to consider attending college, who come from low-income families, or whose ethnicities are underrepresented in colleges may feel that college isn't for them.
-The College Board's Access to Opportunity $^{\text{\tiny M}}$ (A2O $^{\text{\tiny M}}$) efforts are designed to identify and break down barriers that prevent students from applying to and enrolling in colleges that are their best academic, social, and financial fit.
+College Board's Access to Opportunity[TM] (A2O[TM]) efforts are designed to identify and break down barriers that prevent students from applying to and enrolling in colleges that are their best academic, social, and financial fit.
 Our mission is to help all students recognize and make the most of the opportunities they've earned.
 See Useful Resources for more information about ways to achieve your dreams.